Section 839(a) of title 10 United States Code § 925 - Article 125.

 Section 839(a) of title 10 United States Code § 925 - Article 125. is a punitive article of the Uniform Code of Military Justice.
+Based on this law, from February 4, 1921 to December 26, 2013, sodomy was prohibited in the United States military.
+Those found guilty of violating it were punished as a court-martial may direct.

 History

 On June 4, 1920, the United States Congress approved a modified Articles of War.
 Article 93 was changed to make the act of sodomy a crime in itself, separate from the offense of assault with intent to commit sodomy.
 The law went into effect on February 4, 1921.
 From February 4, 1921 to December 26, 2013, sodomy was prohibited in the United States military.
 Those found guilty of violating it were punished as a court-martial may direct.